mhairston/sc-werken/README.md

 sc-werken
 =========

-Ongoing work in supercollider audio synthesis langage (using Atom as an editor).
+Ongoing sound work in supercollider (using Atom as an editor).